 "It is important that the tax credit for 2020 creates a marketplace that enables people to get the coverage they need at a price they can afford," BCBSA Senior Vice President Alissa Fox said in statement.

 The Association for Community Affiliated Plans, which represents health plans serving Medicaid for the poor and other public health programs, said it was concerned the structure would raise costs for people currently in the marketplace.

-Because insurance costs, healthcare costs and incomes vary so dramatically around the country, the new tax credit would help some people more than others.
+Because insurance costs, healthcare costs and incomes vary so dramatically around the country, the new tax credit would affect some people more than others.

 "I think there's a reasonable concern that people in high-cost states who are lower income will have a hard time finding affordable care," said Paul Howard, director of health policy at the conservative Manhattan Institute.

-But the draft legislation also sets up a $100 billion fund over 10 years that states could use to structure subsidies, he noted.
+But the draft legislation also sets up a $100 billion fund over 10 years that states could use to structure subsidies for their members and offset some of that, he noted.
 Insurers have also asked to be able to offer plans with fewer benefits that could be sold at lower prices, Howard said.

 Steve Brozak, managing partner at WBB Securities, said he believed that under the Republican package, "people will be forgoing insurance."

-He also said that with the current design, insurers will have difficulty attracting people who do not have an immediate need for healthcare, like younger, healthy people who are less expensive to insure.
+He also said that, as it is currently designed, insurers will have difficulty attracting people who do not have an immediate need for healthcare, like younger, healthy people who are less expensive to insure.

-Still, Brozak expects that this draft is likely to change.
+Still, Brozak expects that this draft is only a first step and likely to change.
 It is expected to be voted on this month in the House before moving to the U.S. Senate.